leandromonaco/Documentation/software-development-objectives.md

 # Learning

-Make your professional development and learning a part of your routine.
+Make learning a part of your routine.

 **Goal-Oriented Behaviours:**